nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - g/: To be followed by INDEX of grade to be removed
 - s/: To be followed by INDEX of session to be removed

 Allows for edits of multiple fields in a single command.
-However, a single command should remove one item from each field. <br>
+However, a single command should remove at most one item from each field. <br>

 Format: `remove [h/ a/ g/ s/]INDEX`